Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

 ### <a name="input_edge_zone"></a> [edge\_zone](#input\_edge\_zone)

-Description: The availability zone of the Virtual Network Gateway.
-Only supported for AZ SKUs.
+Description: Specifies the Edge Zone within the Azure Region where this Virtual Network Gateway should exist.
+Changing this forces a new Virtual Network Gateway to be created.

 Type: `string`